TeeanRonson/Book-Review-Blockchain-Dapp/README.md

  - [x] GET allBookReviews endpoint
  - [x] GET createBookReview endpoint

-## Final Deadline Task List
+## Final Deadline Task List & Milestones
  - [ ] NewBookReview FrontEnd
  - [ ] AllBookReviews FrontEnd
  - [ ] Public Private Key generation for clients
  - [ ] Workflow logic for POST /newBookReview
  - [ ] Workflow logic for GET /allBookReviews
  - [ ] Workflow logic for GET /createBookReview
- - [ ] Miner wallet to store transaction fees

-## Disclaimer
+## Disclaimer & Assumptions
 This project is an academic level abstract of an actual decentralized application on the public blockchain.
 The implementation of the underlying blockchain is simplified to fit the nature of this project, and several assumptions have been made about transactions to allow the project to work seamlessly.

 1. Client that posts a new book review owns sufficient transaction fees
-2. New book review is an actual book
+2. New book review is assumed to be a valid book